Global Site

 NEC conducts initiatives to secure diverse human resources through job-matching hiring.

-- Starting with the new graduate hires who joined in April 2024, the Company has been implementing job-matching hiring consisting of division- and job-specific hiring1 in which the division and job type to which a prospective employee will be assigned are determined at the time of employment offer, as well as open-division hiring in which only the job type is determined at the time of employment offer.
+Starting with the new graduate hires who joined in April 2024, the Company has been implementing job-matching hiring consisting of division- and job-specific hiring1 in which the division and job type to which a prospective employee will be assigned are determined at the time of employment offer, as well as open-division hiring in which only the job type is determined at the time of employment offer.

 Inclusion of Mid-career Hires

-The Company hired 643 mid-career personnel in fiscal 2024, around the same number as new graduate hires.
 In light of the increasing number of mid-career hires, the following initiatives are being implemented.

-- Provision of web-based training on interviewing to employees responsible for conducting interviews with prospective mid-career hires.
+- Provision of web-based training on interviewing to employees responsible for conducting interviews with prospective mid-career hires

-- Online orientation for mid-career hires.
+- Online orientation for mid-career hires

-- Distribution of onboarding manuals to departments to which mid-career hires are assigned.
+- Distribution of onboarding manuals to departments to which mid-career hires are assigned

-- Collection of employee feedback via the Voice of Employees questionnaire after a fixed period upon joining NEC.
+- Collection of employee feedback via the Voice of Employees questionnaire after a fixed period upon joining NEC

 Mid-career hires have diverse approaches and perspectives based on their experience working at other companies outside NEC.
 These employees serve as the catalyst for cultural transformation by putting forth ideas to improve existing operations in their assigned places of work.